ZHamburglar/austin-campaign-finance-expenditures/README.md

 * Build last two panels
 * Add to Calendar Button for voting dates: https://jasonsalzman.github.io/react-add-to-calendar/

+### Council
+* Clicking on Contributor's name takes you to their page.

 ### Contributors
+* Indicate whether they are in city of Austin
+* Decide what to do with multiple locations

 ### Organizations
 * Users link to their corresponding Contributors Page